 The characteristic histological feature of rickets and osteomalacia is deficiency or lack of mineralization of the organic matrix of bone.
-Because in clinical practice bone specimen could only be obtained from the iliac crest, the histological picture is osteomalacia.
-Osteomalacia is defined as excess osteoid (hyperosteoidosis) and a quantitative dynamic proof of defective bone matrix mineralization obtained by analysis of time-spaced tetracycline labeling (20,21).
+Osteomalacia is defined as excess osteoid (hyperosteoidosis) and a quantitative dynamic proof of defective bone matrix mineralization obtained by analysis of time-spaced tetracycline labeling (21,22).